Skip to Main Content

 Is Social Security the same as FICA?

-No, they are not the same.
-FICA generates money for Social Security and Medicare programs through taxes imposed on nearly every employee and employer in the United States.
+No. FICA generates money for Social Security and Medicare programs through taxes imposed on nearly every employee and employer in the United States.

 What is the difference between FICA tax and federal tax?